ArtHitParade

 At the beginning of the 20th century European artists were seduced by this model of which all the known examples are of a perfect execution.
 The Fang-Mvai figure evokes the whole cycle of life in one character without losing any of its aesthetic balance.
 Expression in art does not need realism to arouse the emotion.

-Another example 46 cm high is estimated $ 3M for sale by Sotheby's in New York on May 14, lot 16.
+A Fang-Mvai figure was sold for $ 3.5M by Sotheby's on May 14, 2018, lot 16.
 With its patina still oozing the ritual palm oil, it is one of the most desirable pieces of tropical African art.

 The Barnet Fang is among the greatest accomplishments of world sculpture.
 Created to accompany ancestral relics this 19th century figure from Gabon’s Ntem Valley today sold for $3.5m #auctionupdate pic.twitter.com/K7iU3Zn6vG